This spot has been added by

 There are two areas recommend for snorkeling in Tanikely, extending at both sides of the tip of the main beach.
 The most frequented part (and most appropriate for beginners) is located in the south, in a very calm area between the beach and a rock wall.

-In Nosy Tanikely there is also some shallow seagrass beds, which is the best environment for observing green turtles, which are pretty frequent around the island.
+In Nosy Tanikely there is also some shallow seagrass beds, which is the best environment for observing green turtles, found pretty frequently around the island.
 Among the seagrass, look for beautiful red-knobbed starfish, which can reach almost 30 cm.

 Tanikely Island is a natural site where no accommodation or restaurants can be found.
 The day tours from Nosy Be and Nosy Komba generally include lunch.
 Ask about what is included when you book your trip.